m5stack/m5-docs/docs/en/module/servo.md

 ## Description

-**<mark>Servo</mark>** is a servo-motor driver module which can drive 12-way servo motors simultaneously.
-But actually, in our experiment, because of the maximum current, the maximum number of servo motor it can drive is 9.
-So we will publish a upgraded version soon after.

-It's too easy to drive servo motors so that you can drive many servo motors after programmed 2-3 lines code in Arduino IDE or dragged 2-3 block in UIFlow.

-Servo is communicated with M5Core through GROVE interface(I2C communication).
-The I2C address is 0x53.
+**SERVO** is made to implement the bestest, easiest way to drive Servo motors.
+This M5 module will make quick work of your next Servo project!
+It is able to drive mutiple Servo motors, up to 12 channals.
+We also added an DC input for power supplement.
+Through M-BUS the DC in can automatically power the M5 core at top.

+Servo is powered by MEGA328 communicate via IIC(0x53).

-## Feature
+## Product Features

--  Drive multi-way servo motor simultaneously
+-  12x servo ports
--  Support wide-voltage power input: 6-12V
+-  DC power input: 6-12V
--  Support programming with Arduino IDE or UIFlow
+-  DC Connector Type: XT60 (female)

 ## Include

 -  1x M5Stack Servo Module
--  1x 6-12V Power Interface
+-  1x Common Male to XT60 Male DC convertor

 ## Applications

 -  Humanoid robot
 -  Bionic multi-joint robot
--  3-axis head for camera
+-  Triaxial Camera Cradle

 ## Related Link